DetroitTechno/AzureWireGuardBicep/README.md

 - Once the configuration files are downloaded, you can disable the SSH port 22 on the Azure Network Security Group for added security.
 - [Azure Accelerated Networking][azure-accelerated-nw] is enabled by default for better network performance, this limits the choice of Azure VM sizes.

-# Azure ARM Version
-The earlier version of AzureWireGuard used [Azure ARM templates][azure-arm].
-It is no longer maintained but is available on the branch named [arm-retired][git-repo-retired]

 # Contributing
 - Fork the repo on [GitHub][git-repo]
 - Clone the project to your own machine